Wolves 138, Ra’anana 111: A Game Was Played

-A game was played Tuesday night between the ghost of the Minnesota Timberwolves and Israeli club Maccabi Ra’anana at Target Center.
-Said ghost of the Timberwolves looked pretty lively, and mostly took the form of Luka Garza as well.
+A game was played Tuesday night between the Minnesota Timberwolves’ deep bench players and Israeli club Maccabi Ra’anana at Target Center.
+Said depth on the Timberwolves looked pretty lively, and mostly took the form of Luka Garza, as well.

 Ra’anana is in the US playing a small tour of exhibition games, even with uncertainty back in its home country.
 A few recognizable names on Ra’anana roster: